OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 What Is Evernote’s Approach to Information Collected From Children?

 Evernote does not knowingly collect personal information from children without parental consent.
 If we learn that we have inadvertently obtained information in violation of applicable laws prohibiting collection of information from children without such consent, we will promptly delete it.
-For more information on Evernote’s approach to children’s use of the Service and our compliance with the US Children’s Online Privacy Protection Act (“COPPA”), please see the section of our Terms of Service entitled, “Can Kids Use Evernote?”
+For more information on Evernote’s approach to use of the Service by children, and our compliance with the US Children’s Online Privacy Protection Act (“COPPA”), please see the section of our Terms of Service entitled, “Can Kids Use Evernote?”

 Will Evernote Contact Me?

-From time to time, we may want to contact you via email with information about product announcements, software updates and special offers.
-We also may want to contact you with information about products and services from our business partners.
+From time to time, we may contact you via email with information about product announcements, software updates and special offers.
+We also may contact you with information about products and services from our business partners.
 We consider your acceptance of this Privacy Policy as your acceptance of our offer to send you these emails.
 You may opt out of such communications at any time by clicking the “unsubscribe” link found within Evernote email updates or by logging into your Evernote Service account via our web site at www.evernote.com and going to Settings >.
 Personal Settings >.
 Contact Preferences and changing your contact preferences.

 You will continue to receive essential Service-related and account-related information, even if you unsubscribe from promotional emails.